ahmohamed/NetPathMiner/README.md

 on the website.

 #### Prerequisites for Windows users
+If you are installing the package through Bioconductor, you don't have to install external libraries. **However, currently the Bioconductor version for Windows doesn't support SBML processing**.

+**Docker installtion is currently the recommended way to use `NetPathMiner` on Windows.**

-If you are installing the package through Bioconductor, you don't have to install external libraries.
-However, currently the Bioconductor version for Windows doesn't support SBML processing.
-Alternatively, we have prepared all dependencies in a tar file, downloadable from https://github.com/ahmohamed/NPM_dependencies .
-Please download the file and place in in the home directory of R (type <code>R RHOME</code> in command prompt to locate it), before installation.
+~~Alternatively, we have prepared all dependencies in a tar file, downloadable from https://github.com/ahmohamed/NPM_dependencies .
+Please download the file and place in in the home directory of R (type <code>R RHOME</code> in command prompt to locate it), before installation.~~

 Unless you want to use customized libraries, you can skip the rest of this section.To use customized libraries, you have to compile them and provide them to R at the time of installation.
 This is not a trivial task, please be sure you really need these custom libraries.